VA Loan vs. Traditional Loan – Know the Difference Before You Buy

 VA Loans vs traditional loans

-One of the biggest differences between VA loans and traditional loans is that VA loans are limited to owner-occupied properties only.
-Occupancy must be either by the veteran or by the veteran’s spouse.
+One of the biggest differences between VA loans and conventional loans is that VA loans are limited to owner-occupied properties only.
+Occupancy must be either by the Veteran or by the Veteran’s spouse.

-Conventional mortgages are available to buyers or owners of vacation homes and investment properties, as well as owner-occupied homes.
-There is no specific occupancy requirement; however rules and guidelines for non-owner-occupied properties are more strict than they are for owner-occupied ones.
+Conventional loans are available to buyers or owners of vacation homes, investment properties, and owner-occupied homes.
+There is no specific occupancy requirement; however, rules and guidelines for non-owner-occupied properties are more strict than those for owner-occupied ones.

 For example, in the case of a vacation home, conventional financing will require the borrower to either make a larger down payment or to have greater equity than would be the case with an owner-occupied property.